PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Methodology

 To address the second challenge, we design a three-step pipeline, illustrated in Figure~\ref{fig:data_pineline}, to generate consistent, high-quality reasoning annotations from Gemini:

-\textbf{Step 1: Feature Discovery.} We prompt multiple vision-language models (Gemini-2.5 \citep{geminiteam2025geminifamilyhighlycapable}, Qwen-2.5 \citep{qwen2_5_2024}, LLaMA-4 \citep{meta2025llama4}, GPT-4o \citep{openai2024gpt4technicalreport}) to enumerate facial and visual characteristics relevant to deepfake detection.
+\textbf{Step 1: Feature Discovery.} We prompt multiple vision-language models (Gemini-2.5, Qwen-2.5, LLaMA-4 and GPT-4o) to enumerate facial and visual characteristics relevant to deepfake detection.
 Each model proposes $K$ candidate features (e.g., $K=50$), yielding approximately $4 \times K$ (e.g., 200) unique features in total.
-Importantly, \textbf{no images are provided at this stage}, the prompts focus on eliciting general, commonly recognized features from the models.
+Importantly, no images are provided at this stage; the prompts focus on eliciting general, commonly recognized features from the models.
 After deduplication and consolidation, we curate a final set of $k$ features (e.g., $k=74$).

 \textbf{Step 2: Feature Scoring.} For each image, given the list of $k$ features, we prompt Gemini to assign a score of \texttt{Real} ($-1$), \texttt{Fake} ($+1$), or \texttt{Uncertain} ($0$) to each feature.
 This step mitigates the risk of Gemini selecting all features indiscriminately or relying on hallucinated ones among the $k$ candidates.
 Cases flagged as incorrect or uncertain are further refined through additional prompting with ground-truth labels.
 This procedure enhances the reliability of the predictions, as suggested by \cite{Zelikman2022STaR}.
-The distribution of the collected feature data is reported in Appendix~\ref{appendix:feature_analysis}.
+The distribution of the collected features is reported in Appendix~\ref{appendix:feature_analysis}.

 \textbf{Step 3: Reasoning Generation.} Each image now has a corresponding set of feature scores from Step 2.
-To avoid redundancy and overly lengthy explanations, we instruct Gemini to consolidate fine-grained feature scores into at most $M$ semantically coherent groups (e.g., $M=7$).
-The choice of $M$ is guided by the 85\% group frequency threshold, ensuring that the majority of commonly observed features are represented.
-Importantly, we do not require Gemini to map features into a fixed set of groups; instead, it is prompted to organize them into at most $M$ groups, depending on the content of each image.
+To avoid redundancy and overly long explanations, we instruct Gemini to consolidate fine-grained feature scores into at most $M$ semantically coherent groups (e.g., $M=7$).
+The choice of $M$ is guided by the 85\% group-frequency threshold, ensuring that the majority of commonly observed features are represented.
+Importantly, we do not require Gemini to map features into a fixed set of groups; instead, it is prompted to organize them into at most $M$ groups depending on the content of each image.
 This produces concise and interpretable reasoning descriptions for each image.
+The full prompt templates for each step are provided in Appendix~\ref{appendix:prompts}.